pickyourtrail_logo

 13. Tuscany

-With rolling hills dotted with cypress trees, medieval hilltop towns, and endless vineyards, Tuscany is the perfect postcard destination in Italy.
-You can meander through San Gimignano, Siena, Montepulciano, and the Val d'Orcia.
-Don’t miss a hot air balloon ride over the vineyards of Tuscany during sunset.
+Rolling hills dotted with cypress trees, medieval hilltop towns, and endless vineyards make Tuscany, Italy’s classic postcard region.
+Meander through San Gimignano, Siena, Montepulciano, and the Val d’Orcia, and don’t miss a hot air balloon ride over the vineyards at sunset.
+Tuscany is best experienced by car, since many of its finest towns are only loosely connected by public transport.

 • Best Time to Visit: April–June and September–October